Beginner Guide to Basic Machine Learning: Concepts and Techniques

 In this article, we started by developing a basic understanding of what machine learning is.
 We also looked at how it gets confused with several other terms.
 We also covered the process to teach a machine, the essential steps used in machine learning, the algorithms used in machine learning followed by the applications of machine learning.

-I hope this article helped you to get acquainted with basics of machine learning.
+I hope this article helps you get acquainted with the basics of machine learning.
 We would love to hear about it from you.
 Did you find it useful?
 What aspects of machine learning confuse you the most?
 Feel free to post your thoughts through comments below.

 FAQs